jaguwalapratik/csod-assignments/a5/README.md

 ### Implementation

-- Used dynamic inventory to retrieve instances by tags
+- Used ec2 dynamic inventory to retrieve hosts by tags
 - Playbook will deploy dontet core application to filter hosts via dynamic inventory
 - Will perform application healtcheck to specific endpoint after deployment.